 Portland, Maine, is lucky to have six lighthouses within 20 minutes of the city.
-Here is an easy-to-follow driving tour that will take you to all six lighthouses including Portland Head Light: one of the most photogenic lighthouses in Maine.
+Here is an easy-to-follow driving tour that will take you to all six lighthouses near Portland including Portland Head Light: one of the most photogenic lighthouses on the Maine coast.

 Need a Place to Stay?
 Compare Portland Hotel Rates and Reviews at TripAdvisor